 For if Abraham was justified by works, he has something to boast about, but not before God.Romans 4:2(NASB)

 Abraham is often called 'the father of faith' because he believed God and it was credited to him as righteousness.
-We first read about this accreditation in Genesis chapter 15 and Paul confirms this in both Romans and Galatians.. while in James chapter 2 we read: Abraham believed God, and it was imputed unto him for righteousness.
+We first read about this accreditation in Genesis chapter 15 and the apostle Paul confirms this in both Romans and Galatians.
+We find a third reference relating to the faith of Abraham in James chapter 2 for we read, "Abraham believed God, and it was credited to him as righteousness."

 Abraham did many good works that were commended by men.
 And down through centuries of time, Jewish leaders proudly proclaimed that being Abraham's physical descendants, they too were imputed with some of his righteousness and meritorious acts.
 They taught that because they were the physical descendants of Abraham - through Isaac - they were automatically reckoned to be justified in God's eyes.